 You have the option to keep a backup of your optimized images so you can revert to the originals if you change your mind.

 If you want to create and serve webp images, you can do that with this plugin as well.

-In the free version you can optimize 20MB of images every month for free (roughly 200 images per month).
+You can optimize 20MB of images every month for free (roughly 200 images per month) in the free version.

 EWWW Image Optimizer is a no-frills plugin to optimize your JPG, PNG, GIF, and PDF files.

 What makes this plugin different than the rest is that your images are compressed on your server.
 The benefit of that, if there is any, is the added privacy in knowing that your images are never sent anywhere for processing.

 The downside of that is that it can put a strain on your server (and your site speed) while you’re optimizing images.

 Optimize an unlimited number of images.
 Since the processing is done on your server, there are no file size or quantity limits.